libbyshoop/csinparallel/dev/modules/WMRExemplar:LastFM/source/1-Keys/Keys.rst

           if term == genre and float(weight) > 0.5:
             Wmr.emit(artist, ("term", True))

-Our reducer will need to take all of this data and only emit the songs by artists who are tagged with the the genre.j
+Our :download:`reducer<genreReducer.py>` will need to take all of this data and only emit the songs by artists who are tagged with the the genre.j

 .. code-block:: python